DeniseMak/citizenship-demo/Citizenship/README.md

-# LING 575 project: Citizenship Quiz Cortana Skill and Speech-enabled WebChat Control
+Citizenship Quiz Cortana Skill and Speech-enabled WebChat Control

 For the project description and write-up see: https://aka.ms/dmak-sds-575-description For the running demo see: https://aka.ms/dmak-sds-575-test